 For more details on how to use the agenda see the agenda documentation.

-In addition to entering TODOs directly from the editor you can also use the GUI.
+In addition to entering TODOs directly in the editor you can also use the GUI.
 By clicking the 'Add Todo' button a form is presented where you can write the header and body of the todo as well as select its state, priority, tags and which document header/sub-project it belongs to.

 Check out the GUI documentation for more information.